 As I know little about acoustics, a reference just in case.

-This is one of the established, industry standard, references.
+This is another one of the established, classic, industry standard references.
 All RF and microwave engineers must have this book.
 Rather more 'passive' than Microwave Transistor Amplifiers (Gonzalez)

 In those days (early 1990s) this was included with an MS-DOS compiler on a 5.25 inch floppy disk (some readers may remember these).
 I still use this often for revising the odd 'C' code syntax which I have forgotten.

 Actually this standard and many of the others are really like textbooks describing a real hands-on approach.
 I think this one may have been superceded by the latest edition of MIL-STD-462.

 A strange book with good content but printed using a tiny font on what looks like badly recycled paper.
 But it was quite expensive at a reputable bookshop.

 Another classic reference but quite an old one.

 This book was sold to me early in my career on the strength that it did not have very advanced mathematics, quite useful to me then because I had to prepare for some 'hand-waving' presentations.